bigbookversions/bigbookversions/README.md

-# bigbookversions
+# Big Book Versions

-Main versions of the first 164 pages
+Main versions of the first 164 pages.
+Start with the original.